Evolutionary-Intelligence/DCC/README.md

 This is a companion website for the paper **Cooperative Coevolution for Non Separable Large Scale Black Box Optimization: Convergence Analyses and Distributed Accelerations**, which has been submitted to [IEEE-TEVC](https://cis.ieee.org/publications/t-evolutionary-computation) (*under review*).

-All the source code and data (as well as Supplementary Materials) involved in this paper are presented here to ensure **repeatability**.
+All the source code and data (as well as [online Supplementary Materials](https://github.com/Evolutionary-Intelligence/DCC/blob/main/SupplementaryMaterials.pdf)) involved in this paper are presented here to ensure **repeatability**.